 About me

-I hold a master’s degree in artificial intelligence from Sharif University of Technology, Tehran, Iran.
-During my master’s, I worked on feature disentanglement in Variational Autoencoders (VAEs), under the supervision of Prof. Mahdieh Soleymani Baghshah.
+I hold a master’s degree in artificial intelligence from Sharif University of Technology.
+During my master’s program, I worked on feature disentanglement in Variational Autoencoders (VAEs), under the supervision of Professor Mahdieh Soleymani Baghshah.
 My academic journey began at the same institution, where I completed my bachelor’s degree.

-In addition to my academic background, I have practical experience as a software engineer at Divar, a leading classified ads website in Iran.
+In addition to my academic background, I have practical experience as a software engineer at Divar, a prominent classified ads website in my home country.